Jusedawg/HyperManage/README.md

 * Power lines, recipes, inventories, paint color, deconstruct refund, pipette tool all preserved
 * Settings and Key/Mouse configurations are customizable
 * Move and rotate vehicle path nodes to fix any recording problems

+## Other Features eventually added/supported

+### Infinite Nudge

+Removes the distance restrictions from the Nudge feature added to Vanilla in Update 8 and allows manipulation in all other ways.
+You enter Nudge Mode by pressing "H" (by default) while you are in Build Mode with a Hologram out.

+* Nudge Vertically (Up/Down) by holding Shift and pressing the Up/Down keys.
+* Nudge in smaller increments by using the Left Ctrl or Left Alt modifier keys.
+By default, Left Ctrl will Nudge 20cm and Left Alt will Nudge 50cm (Vanilla is 100cm).
+These can be done at the same time as vertical Nudge.
+* Rotate the hologram by 15-degree increments while it is locked by Scrolling (Yaw), Left Shift + Scroll (Pitch), and Right Shift + Scroll (Roll).
+Holding Ctrl while rotating will rotate by 1-degree increments.
+* Scale (resize) the hologram using the left bracket [ to shrink and the right bracket ] to grow.

+All distances and amounts can be adjusted in the Mod Config and all of the hotkeys can be changed in the Vanilla Keybinds menu.

+All buildings that couldn't be Nudged previously (miners, pumps, etc) can also be nudged, now.

+### Area Actions

+To use it, craft the Area Actions equipment in the Equipment Workshop.
+With it equipped, right click to open the menu.
+On the left side you will see the area selection and on the right the actions.

+#### Area selection:
+* Set corners.
+Click somewhere to place a corner (shown as a cylinder), click it again to remove it.
+This will also create some walls which define the area (note: the center of a building is used when checking if *it is inside or not)
+* Set minimum height.
+* Set maximum height.
+Minimum and maximum height can be used on multi floor factories when you only want to dismantle some floors.
+Click to create a plane which shows the set height, click it again to remove it.
+* Clear
+* Select all map
+* Select a building
+#### Actions:
+* Mass dismantle
+* Set recipe
+* Set truck/train station load/unload
+* Copy-Paste
+* Fill
+* Clear Inventories
+* Eyedropper: With Area Actions equipped, middle click on a building and it open the build gun with that building selected
+#### Notes:
+* The corners need to be in clockwise order, otherwise you will end up with a crossing shape
+* Acting on big areas takes a while
+* Anything that takes 2 clicks to place is not copied, but I am working on a fix for that
+* For Copy-Paste and Fill you can choose to use the build costs and if using build costs, max distance for a storage to take items from (min 0m - takes only from player, max 10km - more than the entire map)

 ---
 ## Documentation